qulle/oltb/README_INTERNAL.md

 </table>

 ### Layers
 Layers are added to the map using the `LayerManager`.
-The manager handels internal functionality and fires of events that the layer-tool captures to create the UI.
+The manager handels internal functionality and fires of events that the LayerTool captures to create the UI.

 Layers can be added at any time during the applications lifetime.
 If the map is not ready to recieve a layer the manager will queue the layer and add it to the map once the manager is initiated with a reference to the map.